The Key Role of Membership Systems: How to Use ROI to Calculate the Return Value of an Investment System

 - Expand Membership Coverage to Enhance Data Value: For mass-market retail brands, which target a large consumer base, loyalty systems should focus on attracting more consumers to join the program.
 This allows the brand to collect more data for analysis.
 These insights can not only be used to design targeted promotional campaigns but also serve as critical inputs for optimizing supply chains and developing new products.

-On the other hand, for brands with a smaller, more niche target market, where the customer base is concentrated but the spending per customer is high, loyalty system strategies should emphasize strengthening customer loyalty and building long-term relationships.
+On the other hand, for brands with a smaller, more niche target market, where the customer base is concentrated but the net revenue per customer is high, loyalty system strategies should emphasize strengthening customer loyalty and building long-term relationships.

 - Enhance Customer Retention and Brand Loyalty: Brands should focus on encouraging customers to return for repeat purchases after their first transaction.
 For example, offering exclusive discounts or value-added services (such as extended warranties, free cleaning, or invitations to special events) to high-value customers can elevate the customer experience and deepen the emotional connection between the brand and its customers.